 - we are unable to provide the Joompay Services to you through the inability of any third party to provide us with any good and/or service that we require to provide the Joompay Services to you.

 - Other actions we may take.
-If you have breached the terms of these General Terms and Conditions (including a breach of your obligation to pay us any amount owing), we are otherwise entitled to terminate these General Terms and Conditions, or we may: suspend your use of the Joompay Services (in whole or in part) in which case we will not treat any order for an Account Transaction that you may wish to make as being received by us; report any Account Transaction, Card Transaction or any other relevant information about you and your use of the Joompay Services to the relevant regulatory authority, law enforcement agency and/or government department; and/or if appropriate, seek damages from you.
+If you have breached the terms of these General Terms and Conditions (including a breach of your obligation to pay us any amount owing), we are otherwise entitled to terminate these General Terms and Conditions, or we may: suspend your use of the Joompay Services (in whole or in part) in which case we will not treat any order for a Transaction that you may wish to make as being received by us; report any Transaction or any other relevant information about you and your use of the Joompay Services to the relevant regulatory authority, law enforcement agency and/or government department; and/or if appropriate, seek damages from you.

 - Termination of these General Terms and Conditions requires the closing of your Joompay Account and the termination of all Joompay Cards and the associated Joompay Card Terms and Conditions (as applicable).
 Joompay will deal with your remaining balance in accordance with these General Terms and Conditions and the applicable laws, however, in certain cases where we terminate these General Terms and Conditions pursuant to Clause 34.4 you may be unable to access you remaining balance or we may be unable to release the funds until the applicable requirements are satisfied.